The-AI-Alchemist/blog/content/posts/connect4_ai.md

 This is a far more efficient way of traversing the tree, and if you can traverse the tree more efficiently, you can afford to go a little deeper, which yields more high-quality moves from the AI.

-You can find a link to the project on [My Github](https://github.com/The-AI-Alchemist/Connect4)
+You can find a link to the project on [my Github](https://github.com/The-AI-Alchemist/Connect4)